Morganizer/ZenPacks.community.UserGroup/README.rst

 Description
 ===========
-This ZenPack monitors particular directories and files within those directories for existence and size.
+This ZenPack monitors Operating System users and user groups.

 Version 1.0.0 in the master branch uses COMMAND bash scripts for both modeling and performance data collection.